-- a) Social Sciences (9 hours): Any 3 of the following courses totaling a minimum of 9 hours, fitting the following guidelines: - a) Selected courses must come from two different disciplines. - b) If not previously selected in the Social Sciences offerings, choose at least one course marked as "Emphasis on Ethical Decision-making."
+- o Social Sciences (9 hours): Any 3 of the following courses totaling a minimum of 9 hours, fitting the following guidelines: - a) Selected courses must come from two different disciplines. - b) If not previously selected in the Humanities & Fine Arts offerings, choose at least one course marked as "Emphasis on Ethical Decision-making."